boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

 ### SSL Configuration

-If you have the SSL certificate for your DNS and need to configure the site with your SSL certificate, just pass your DNS with `https` protocol to `appBaseUrl`, by doing this it will automatically enable SSL in both Ingress and Istio.
+If you have an SSL certificate for your DNS and need to configure the site with it, simply pass your DNS with the `https` protocol to `appBaseUrl`; this will enable SSL in both Ingress and Istio.

-> **NOTE:**  You have to create the TLS Secret with name `bold-tls` or else change the secret name in your values.yaml
+> **NOTE:**  Create the TLS secret with the name `bold-tls` or modify the secret name in the values.yaml file.

 Run the following command to create a TLS secret with your SSL certificate.